fairlington/fairlington/content/posts/2018-10-01 Lookback Feeding/index.md

 Give it a try!
 But, you might want to add an egg.

----

-*Lee Kennett, For the duration…: the United States goes to war, Pearl Harbor-1942.
+[^1]: Lee Kennett, For the duration…: the United States goes to war, Pearl Harbor-1942.
 New York: Scribner, 1985.
 Sugar: U. S. consumers register for first ration books”.
 Life.
 1942-05-11.
 Robert James Maddox.
 The United States and World War II.
-New York: Routledge, 2018.<br>
+New York: Routledge, 2018.
-**Caitlin Kearney.
+[^2]: Caitlin Kearney.
 Smithsonian Institution Taylor Foundation Object Project Blog.
-April 1, 2016.<br>
+April 1, 2016.
-***Jaya Saxena.
+[^3]: Jaya Saxena.
 Making “War Cake,” a Remnant of WWII Rationing.
-Eating History Blog, New-York Historical Society, November 6, 2014.<br>
+Eating History Blog, New-York Historical Society, November 6, 2014.